botpress/botpress/docs/guide/docs/main/code.md

 Here you can save the bot's complete response.

-### Before Session Timeout
+#### Before Session Timeout
 This hook is called right before a user timeouts on a node.

 Location: `data/global/hooks/before_session_timeout`

 Parameters: `bp`, `event`

-### Before Suggestions Election
+#### Before Suggestions Election
 This hook is called after the Decision Engine Ranking but before the Suggestion Election.
-Doing so allows you to override the Decision Engine's ranking by altering the `event.suggestions` array directly.
+Doing so allows you to override the Decision Engine's ranking by directly altering the `event.suggestions` array.

 Location: `data/global/hooks/before_suggestions_election`